laviniaaaf/laviniaaaf/README.md

-- 👋 Hi, I’m @laviniaaaf
+- 👋 Hi, I’m @laviniaaaf.
+- 🌱 I’m currently learning programming ...

 <!---
 laviniaaaf/laviniaaaf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.